CognitiveJ/wssimulator/README.md

  [![Circle CI](https://circleci.com/gh/CognitiveJ/wssimulator.png?style=badge)](https://circleci.com/gh/CognitiveJ/wssimulator)

- WSSimulator quickly allows for validation of web service calls and to simulate service call responses.
+ WSSimulator easily allows for validation of web service calls and simulate their responses.
 Ideal for when don’t want, or can’t hit real web services.

  **When would you use WSSimulator?**